-GeekWire Startup Day (Winter): This day-long entrepreneurial bootcamp features successful startup leaders offering lessons from the trenches in a series of talks focusing on different aspects of the startup journey — from founding to funding and beyond.
-This event attracts a wide variety of budding entrepreneurs, many of whom go on to found successful companies.
+This day-long entrepreneurial bootcamp features successful startup leaders offering lessons from the trenches in a series of talks focusing on different aspects of the startup journey — from founding to funding to failing.
+The event attracts a wide variety of budding entrepreneurs, many of whom go on to found successful companies.
 A fun and inspirational event for startups of all sizes!

-GeekWire Bash (March): The most unique and fun event on the Seattle tech calendar — featuring a hotly contested ping-pong, dodgeball and foosball tournaments, as well as beer pong, a classic video game arcade and much more in the middle of a giant party.
-Brings together a broad cross-section of the tech community, including many developers and engineers, competing for glory and corporate pride in the tech industry’s official pastimes.
+The most unique and fun event on the Seattle tech calendar — featuring a hotly contested ping-pong, dodgeball and foosball tournaments, as well as beer pong, a classic video game arcade and much more in the middle of a giant party.
+Brings together a broad cross-section of the tech community, including many developers and engineers, competing for glory, corporate pride and bragging rights in some of the tech industry’s official pastimes.

-GeekWire Awards (Spring): GeekWire rolls out the red carpet each year at the EMP Museum in Seattle to honor the top innovators, entrepreneurs, startups and do-gooder geeks, as nominated and chosen by vote of the GeekWire community.
-Startup companies come out in force to this event, cheering on their colleagues and executives.
+GeekWire rolls out the red carpet each year at Seattle’s Museum of Pop Culture (MoPOP) to honor the top innovators, entrepreneurs, startups, developers and do-gooder geeks, as nominated and chosen by the GeekWire community.
+Nearly 1,000 people attend this fun event, cheering on their colleagues and executives.
 Past winners have included Tableau, Zulily, Tune, PopCap Games, Arivale, OfferUp, Brown Paper Tickets, Avalara’s Scott McFarlane, University of Washington computer science professor Ed Lazowska and many more.